Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 HTTPSService binding for HTTPSWeb servers, APIs

-SVCBService binding for any protocolCustom protocols, non-HTTP services
+SVCBService binding for protocols that define SVCB usageCustom protocols, non-HTTP services

 HTTPS records are essentially SVCB records with a predefined scheme (https).
 The record format is identical -- an HTTPS record is technically SVCB type 65, while the generic SVCB is type 64.
 If you are configuring service binding for a web service, use HTTPS records.
 For everything else, use SVCB.